 DOES SAINT MARY’S HAVE A COLLEGE INTERNSHIP CREDENTIAL?

 Yes.
 Saint Mary’s College does have an “internship” credential in school psychology.
 While some students are able to find paid employment in a school that meets the requirements for a School Psychology Internship, other students work at unpaid internships.

 WHAT IS A CHALLENGE TO A CLASS?

 Students with significant professional experience may be able to challenge relevant courses.
-If your advisor or course instructor determines that your experience qualifies you to challenge a course, you will need to pay a challenge fee of $100-$200.
+If your advisor determines that your experience qualifies you to challenge a course, you will need to pay a challenge fee of $100-$200.
 Challenge courses do not count towards residency.
 All challenges are considered on an individual basis.

 WHAT IS AN INDEPENDENT STUDY?

 Sometimes previous coursework will meet some, but not all, of the requirements for a course.
-In that case your advisor or course instructor may require an independent study to cover the remaining material.
+In that case your advisor may require an independent study to cover the remaining material.
 You will need to pay the regular tuition per unit of independent study.
 Independent studies count towards your 15 unit residency requirement.
 For example, if you took a 3-unit child development course as part of your master’s degree, you may be able to count 2 units towards the 3-unit Human Development (COUN 248) requirement and complete a 1-unit independent study on adult development.
 The instructor will contact you with your exact assignment once you register for your independent study.